mananSingh/quotesDBEngine/README.md

 Other than this, obviously, the UI design, needs to be managed.
 Plus, any code improvement will be very very cool. (although, for basic use, no need)

+### Note on Usage

+Troubleshooting: The app will only work correctly when uploaded on a running server (e.g. apache, app engine, etc.).
+The reason is the CORS request won't work otherwise.
+And the CORS request is essential to fetch and use the .json files which this app uses.

 ### Further Possibilities of App